100 Basic General Knowledge Trivia in English Printable Quiz

 edible greenish substance in boiled lobster

-33. What does the month of May named in Slovenian?
+33. What is the month of May named in Slovenian?

 maj